yannik131/Cell/README.md

 ## VS Code

-There is a `CMakePresets.json` located in `doc/` that currently only works on windows that I personally use with vs code.
+There is a `CMakePresetsWindows.json` located in `scripts/` that currently on ly works on windows that I personally use with vs code.
 I wanted to use `clang-tidy` on windows and needed to use `ninja` for that, but I had trouble convincing `ninja` to use the `msvc` compiler over `gcc`, so I manually set the compiler to `cl` in the presets.
 It of course selected the x86 version over the x64 one for whatever reason.
 So I told `cmake` where to find `cl` and all the dependencies by adding `"cmake.environment": { "PATH": ..., "LIB": ..., "INCLUDE": "... }` to my `.vscode/settings.json`.
 I obtained the environmental variables by starting the "x64 Native Tools Command Prompt for VS 2022" and echoed `%PATH%`, `%LIB%` and `%INCLUDE%`.
 Took me a few days to get this to work.

 To not get any include errors you need to add the respective folder to the `.vscode/c_cpp_properties.json`, here's mine as an example (currently working on windows):